Unbiased deep solvers for linear parametric PDEs: Introduction

-We stress out the importance of the last point by directing reader's attention to figure Figure \ref{fig hist MSE test set} where we test generalisation error of trained neural network for the 5 dimensional family of PDEs corresponding to pricing a basket option for assets mode-led by Black-Scholes modes each with possibly different volatility (we refer reader to example \ref{ex basket random sigma} for details).
+To summarise the key contribution of this work are: \begin{enumerate}[i)] \item We derive and implement three classes of learning algorithms for approximation of parametric PDE solution map and its gradient. \item We propose a novel iterative training algorithm that exploits regularity of the function we seek to approximate and allows using neural networks with smaller number of parameters. \item The proposed algorithms are truly black-box in that quality of the network approximation only impacts the computation benefit of the approach and does not introduce approximation bias.
+This is achieved by combining the network approximation with Monte Carlo as stated in Algorithm~\ref{alg unbiased parametric pde solver}. \item Code for the numerical experiments presented in this paper is being made available on GitHub: \texttt{\href{https://github.com/msabvid/Deep-PDE-Solvers}{https://github.com/msabvid/Deep-PDE-Solvers}}. \end{enumerate} We stress the importance of point~\ref{item black box}) above by directing reader's attention to Figure~\ref{fig hist MSE test set}, where we test generalisation error of trained neural network for the 5 dimensional family of PDEs corresponding to pricing a basket option under the Black--Scholes model.
+We refer reader to Example~\ref{ex basket random sigma} for details.
 We see that while the average error over test set is of order $\approx10^{-5}$, the errors for a given input varies significantly.
 Indeed, it has been observed in deep learning community that for high dimensional problems one can find input data such that trained neural network that appears to generalise well (i.e achieves small errors on the out of training data) produces poor results \cite{goodfellow2014explaining}.

-All our algorithms are applicable in the non-Markovian setting.
-We carry out some preliminary work in this direction in Section~\ref{sec learning non-Markov} by feeding the network with time increments of the path.
-There are more sophisticated techniques for encoding the path that will be developed in an upcoming article.